-- How business card requests are handled.
-The options are: - Never send my business card-ignore the request - Choose a business card as needed-when prompted, select a business card to be sent to the requester. - Always send the same business card-when a request is received always send the same business card.
-When this option is selected, a dialog box appears from within which an installed Personal Information Manager (if more than one is installed on this computer) and an existing business card can be selected. - I Previously sent business cards-once a card is selected using the "Always send the same business card" option, above, that card will be added to the shortcut menu as an option.
+How business card requests are handled.
+The options are:

+Never send my business card-ignore the request

+Choose a business card as needed-when prompted, select a business card to be sent to the requester.

+Always send the same business card-when a request is received always send the same business card.
+When this option is selected, a dialog box prompts you to select an installed Personal Information Manager (if more than one is installed on this computer) and an existing business card.

+Previously sent business cards-once a card is selected using the "Always send the same business card" option, that card will be added to the shortcut menu as an option.

-Previously sent business card additions to the menu are limited to ten, after which the oldest contact will be replaced.
+NOTE: Previously sent business card additions to the menu are limited to ten, after which the oldest contact will be replaced.

-- Where to store inbound data items, on an individual basis.
-Options include (not all options apply to all items): - I Do Not Accept - I Any of the installed PIMs on this computer - Save to Folder - The Bluetooth Exchange Folder location-the directory on this computer where inbound items that are not to be saved in a PIM will be kept.
+• Where to store inbound data items, on an individual basis.
+Options include (not all options apply to all items):

+Do Not Accept

+Any of the installed PIMs on this computer

+Save to Folder

+• The Bluetooth Exchange Folder location-the directory on this computer where inbound items that are not to be saved in a PIM will be kept.

-This is also the folder where the File Transfer service stores inbound items.
+NOTE: This is also the folder where the File Transfer service stores inbound items.
 If this folder is reconfigured here, it will also be reconfigured in that service automatically.

-Whether to send/receive attachments with email.
-Check or clear this option, as appropriate.
+· Whether to send/receive attachments with email.